Last Updated: December 15, 2020

 With the rise of eCommerce retail/online shopping, many small businesses are putting the majority of their effort and focus into building their virtual presence.
 But, as we’ve discussed many times, brick and mortar retail is here to stay.
-In fact, physical retail sales are still growing each year; eCommerce still only accounts for about 10% of all retail sales.
-But that doesn’t mean that brick and mortar doesn’t have to adapt to the evolving world of retail.
+In fact, physical retail sales are still growing each year; eCommerce still only accounts for about 14.3% of all retail sales in the U.S. But that doesn’t mean that brick and mortar doesn’t have to adapt to the evolving world of retail.
 Increasing foot traffic to your store is an important part of driving business.
 So how are retailers getting more shoppers in their doors?
 Let’s take a look at how to drive in-store traffic and grow your SMB successfully.

 First, remember to keep your space impeccably clean.
 This might be a bit obvious, but it’s amazing how many retailers leave their store in relative disarray.
 This means constant vacuuming, dusting, mopping, polishing, or whatever other chore is necessary for your space.